-Course fees are per year.
-The current fee information is related to the 2018/19 academic year and is subject to change before the start of the course.
-Fees for 2019/20 will be updated in the Spring Term.
+The current full-time & degree-level fee information is related to the 2021/22 academic year and is subject to change before the start of the course.
+Fees for 2022/23 will be updated in the Spring Term 2022.
 There may also be additional costs associated with the course.

-Level 3 Courses for Adults
+Level 3-6 Courses

-Advanced Learning Loans are available for students aged 19+ and studying an eligible Level 3/4/5 and 6 Course.
+Advanced Learning Loans are available for students aged 19 or over and studying an eligible Level 3/4/5 and 6 Course.
 If you are on an Access course, the loan will be written off if you complete a degree.